Thomas Tew, the perfect rum for anyone who loves Newport, RI or anyone with the surname “Tew”.

-The first rum brewed in Newport, Rhode Island since 1842, Thomas Tew Rum by Newport Distilling Co. has gained fame ever since its release and feature on Dirty Jobs with Mike Rowe.
+The first rum distilled in Newport, Rhode Island since 1842, Thomas Tew Rum has gained fame ever since its release.
+When it was featured on Dirty Jobs with Mike Rowe, it became a permanent part of the rum map.
 Named after the notorious “Rhode Island Pirate” Thomas Tew, who actually lived in Newport for a time before raiding the Caribbean.

 – Dark Amber Rum